AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 ===================================

-The previous sections focus on the coverage analysis of code attached to *symbols*, as listed by |gcv| :option:`disp-routines`.
-When full object level coverage is to be reached, a few extra details need to be looked at in addition.
-In particular, care is required regarding:

-* Orphaned code regions, that are not attached to any symbol and are unaddressed by regular coverage reports,

-* Empty symbols, for which the reported code size is null.
+The previous sections focus on the coverage analysis of code attached to symbols.
+When full object level coverage is to be reached, extra care is required regarding :dfn:`orphaned code regions`, which are not attached to any symbol, and :dfn:`empty symbols`, for which the reported code size is null.

 Orphaned regions usually show up out of legitimate code alignment requests issued for performance or target ABI specificities.
-Empty symbols most often result from low level assembly programmed parts missing the assembly directives aimed at populating the symbol table flags and fields.
-Both cases are typically harmless and easy to deal with once identified, so information about them is only emitted on explicit request, not by default.  |gcv|
+Empty symbols most often result from low level assembly programmed parts missing the assembly directives aimed at populating the symbol table.
-provides the :option:`scan-objects` command for this purpose, which expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.
+Both are typically harmless so information about them is only emitted on explicit request. |gcv| provides the :option:`scan-objects` command for this purpose.
+The command expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.